 How we spent the money (and why)

 Last year we spent the Pupil Premium funding in a number of different ways.

-Staff training and continuous professional development (CPD) has informed provision for children eligible for Pupil Premium funding, for example Attachment Disorder Training and THRIVE training (social and emotional wellbeing and development).
+- Staff training and continuous professional development (CPD) has informed provision for children eligible for Pupil Premium funding, for example Attachment Training and THRIVE training (social and emotional wellbeing and development).

-Some of the children worked in small groups with the SENCO to develop social skills.
+- Some of the children worked in small groups with the SENCO or a TA to develop social skills.

 The amount spent in some of these areas was actually greater than that shown below and the school has spent additional money from its budget to enable some of these things to take place.
 Governors are informed at all times as these decisions are made.